iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 > I saw Dr. Seema Gupta.
 She listened carefully to my symptoms, asked pertinent questions, explained the treatment and what to do if not feeling better within 2-3 days.
 I would definitely recommend her to my family & friends.<br> :date: __2021-05-03 17:49:05__

 > Excellent and prompt.
 Shows concern for patients and great diagnosis.<br> :date: __2021-04-30 18:06:30__

-> Wonderful experience.
-Dr asked a lot of questions before prescribing me different medications.
-She was excellent.
-Can't thank her enough.<br> :date: __2021-04-30 17:22:20__

-> Clarity and clear speech simple access<br> :date: __2021-04-29 21:03:16__

-> Dr. Gindy is an amazing Physician<br> :date: __2021-04-21 18:31:23__

-> I've used this twice and had wonderful experiences, quick, efficient and knowledgeable doctors.
-Way better than driving to and waiting at an urgent care.
-Plus it saves your information so you don't have to re-enter in all of your insurance and all that stuff every time you use it.
-I hate all those forms at the doctor's office.<br> :date: __2021-04-19 04:43:47__